 Interview With Poet Cathy Nerujen By Cassy Mantis

-It's 2015, and Cathy Nerujen has been with Hub Pages for over Five years now, and October sees her new poetry book being released.
+It's 2017, and Cathy Nerujen has been with Hub Pages for over seven years now.
 She has made quite an impression on the hubbing community with her writing.
 Writing as Astra Nomik, Cathy is well known for her endearing poetry and her singular, yet transformational slant on romance and love.
 Her writing really grows on us, and has been described as love-positive, and life-affirming.
 It is many things, endearing, universal, sacred, yet also sensual and intimate, and even hilariously funny.
 We can't wait to see that book.
 (Actually I have, literally this minute!
 Awesome!)

 Now her poetry is to become her first published poetry book, and at over 90 pages I am impressed.
 Since her dad passed away, she has been distracted by obvious family matters, but we chatted about her hubs, her life, why she feels poetry has a big place in the Hub Community, in books, magazines and beyond.
 She is a wee bit more relaxed now, and her usual smiling shy good-natured self.
 Anyone who knows Cathy will enjoy this conversation, as I think you will find her answers here most insightful.